codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-02-jq9.md

 ### The `WATCH` Command (Updated)

 `WATCH` is meant to be called **before** a transaction starts.
-Calling it inside a transaction doesn't make sense because the transaction has already begun, and commands are already being queued.
+Calling it inside a transaction is not allowed because the transaction has already begun, and commands are already being queued.

 Now that you have the transaction state, `WATCH` needs to enforce this: